 This was probably the big internal shakedown I really needed.
 I’ve been through a lot of emotionally-taxing events over the last decade or so.

 My dad passed away ten years ago, two close friends had lost their lives too, I’d walked out of a successful family business & another partnership to work on my own – it’s just been a whole lot of stuff.

 I never actually gave myself the time to grieve those deaths.
 I never let my soul recover from those losses because I just threw myself back into the drill.
 But I was forced to confront those feelings, and I’m glad for it.

-You don’t choose where your heart or your mind goes at that point.
+You don’t choose where your heart or your mind go at that point.
 You just let it all wash over you and deal with it.

 I came back really light and clear-headed from that run.
 I needed some perspective on my life from outside of my actual life, and I got exactly that.

 I realized again, very clearly, why I do what I do for a living

 I’ve been on this discovery path before.
 I had found my purpose and defined it, but I had a strong reaffirmation of why I do what I do – why I sell Life Insurance and give financial advice, and why I choose to work with the specific types of clients that I work with.